nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 In this scenario, the relying party is the PSP (usually a bank) of the holder themself.
 The holder is requesting a payment transaction using an out-of-band mechanism like the banks mobile app, online banking portal or even a third party provider for payment initiation according to PSD2 (PISP).
 The holders PSP is initiating the flow by requesting the A2Pay' they have previously issued to the wallet themself in the prior registration flow.

-This scenario applies to the obligations of PSPs regarding accepting the wallet for SCA with regards to the eIDAS2 regulation.
+This scenario applies to the obligations for PSPs to accept the wallet for SCA with regards to the eIDAS2 regulation.

 ```mermaid